VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference: EXPERIMENTS

-\paragraph{Experimental Setup.} Following the setup in SmolVLA~\cite{shukor2025smolvla}, we evaluate $\pi_{0.5}$~($H=50$) on three manipulation tasks that test different aspects of robotic control.
-We set the execution horizon to $K=24$ steps at 30Hz.
-All experiments are conducted on a laptop with NVIDIA RTX 4090 GPU, with an inference delay of 4 steps.
-On our robotic platforms, we evaluate three tasks: \begin{itemize} \item \textbf{Pick and Place}: pick up a cube from varying starting positions and place it into a fixed box; \item \textbf{Stacking}: pick up a blue cube and stack it on top of an orange cube, where both cubes' initial positions vary across episodes; \item \textbf{Sorting}: sort cubes by color, placing the orange cube in the left box and the blue cube in the right box, with cube positions varying across episodes. \end{itemize} For each task, we conduct 16 rollouts per method and report both the score percentage and the task completion time.
-The score percentage is calculated based on a 2-point scoring system per rollout: 1 point for successfully picking up the object, and 1 point for completing the task.
-We compare synchronous inference, naive asynchronous inference, and \method across these tasks.
+\paragraph{Experimental Setup} Following the setup in SmolVLA~\cite{shukor2025smolvla}, we evaluate $\pi_{0.5}$~\cite{intelligence2025pi_} and GR00T N1.6~\cite{nvidia2025gr00tn16} on three manipulation tasks that test different aspects of robotic control.
+We set the execution horizon to $K=24$ steps at 30 Hz.
+All experiments are conducted on a \textit{laptop} with NVIDIA RTX 5090 GPU, with an inference delay of 2 steps.

+These tasks serve to verify that our method does not hurt general manipulation capability, and to demonstrate that asynchronous inference can \textit{improve not only reaction speed but also accuracy} by enabling smoother motion and eliminating the jitter caused by action stalls~\cite{black2025real}.
+On our robotic platforms, we evaluate three tasks: \begin{itemize} \item \textbf{Pick and Place}: pick up a cube from varying starting positions and place it into a fixed box; \item \textbf{Stacking}: pick up an orange cube and stack it on top of a blue cube, where both cubes' initial positions vary across episodes; \item \textbf{Sorting}: sort cubes by color, placing the orange cube in the right box and the blue cube in the left box, with cube positions varying across episodes. \end{itemize} For each task, we conduct 20 rollouts per method.
+Each rollout allows up to 3 attempts, and we report the success rate computed as the number of successes divided by the total number of attempts across all rollouts, with error bars computed using binomial standard error.
+We compare synchronous inference, naive asynchronous inference, RTC~\cite{black2025real} and \method across these tasks.
-\paragraph{Results.} As shown in Fig.~\ref{fig:realworld_results}, \method delivers better or comparable score percentage to synchronous inference while significantly reducing task completion time across all tasks.
-Specifically, \method maintains an $94\%$ average score percentage, outperforming synchronous baseline ($83\%$) and naive asynchronous inference ($89.7\%$), while completing tasks in $18.8$ seconds on average compared to $21$ seconds for synchronous inference, which is a $1.12\times$ speedup.

-Furthermore, by applying action quantization, we can achieve greater speedups with minimal accuracy loss. \method with $q$=2 achieves up to $2.03\times$ speedup, while maintaining the original accuracy.
-With a more aggressive quantization ratio of $q$=3, \method achieves the faster execution at up to $2.67\times$ speedup, with only a modest $4.7\%$ drop in average score percentage, which demonstrates a favorable speed-accuracy trade-off.